As seen in:

 - Focus on relevant experience and skills, even those outside your medical career.

-- Use the reverse-chronological order and give your CV a sleek, modern look.
+- Use the reverse-chronological order and give your medical student CV a sleek, modern look.

 Writing your medical school CV for the first time?
 Or maybe you wrote one that got you into the medical school of your dreams?
 Let us know in the comments below!